equinor/res2df/docs/index.rst

 ======

-res2df is a Pandas DataFrame wrapper around libecl and opm.io, which are used to access binary files outputted by the reservoir simulator Eclipse, or its input files --- or any other tool outputting to the same data format.
+res2df is a Pandas DataFrame wrapper around libecl and opm.io, which are used to access binary files outputted by the reservoir simulators or their input files --- or any other tool outputting to the same data format.

 .. toctree::